puma/puma/README.md

   * **JRuby**, **Windows**: server sockets are not seamless on restart, they must be closed and reopened.
 These platforms have no way to pass descriptors into a new process that is exposed to Ruby.
 Also, cluster mode is not supported due to a lack of fork(2).
   * **Windows**: Cluster mode is not supported due to a lack of fork(2).
+  * **Kubernetes**: The way Kubernetes handles pod shutdowns interacts poorly with server processes implementing graceful shutdown, like Puma.
+See the [kubernetes section of the documentation](docs/kubernetes.md) for more details.

 ## Known Bugs